-A reasonable adjustment is a change or changes to a staff member’s work environment, working arrangements, or equipment that removes or reduces a disadvantage related to a disability, mental health condition, or long-term health condition.
+A reasonable adjustment is a change or changes to an employee’s work environment, working arrangements, or equipment that removes or reduces a disadvantage related to a disability, mental health condition, or long-term health condition.

 The Equality Act 2010 places a duty on employers to make reasonable adjustments to ensure staff with disabilities, or physical or mental health conditions, are not substantially disadvantaged when doing their jobs.

-Examples of reasonable adjustments may include, but are not limited to:
+Examples of reasonable adjustments that may be considered include, but are not limited to:

 For examples of reasonable adjustments for specific conditions, please see the Reasonable Adjustments entry on the Manager Wellbeing Directory (via Moodle).

-Adjustments can be put in place by the relevant manager following a conversation with a staff member, or can be recommended by Occupational Health or an Employee Relations Adviser (ERA).
+Adjustments can be put in place by the relevant manager following a conversation with an employee, or recommended by an Employee Relations Adviser (ERA) or by Occupational Health following a referral.

-Communication with the new starter or current staff member at an early stage will be essential to identify what adjustments they require to assist them to undertake their role.
-In some cases, this may be a simple adaptation such as a footstool or specific mouse for computer work.
+Communication at an early stage will be essential to identify what adjustments may be required to assist in performing their role.
+In some cases, this may be a simple adaptation such as a footstool or specific type of mouse for computer work.
 In others, this may not be so clear, or the adjustments required are more complex.

 Where there is an underlying medical issue or more complex adjustments are needed, an Occupational Health (OH) referral is recommended.
-Following this, the staff member will have an appointment with an Occupational Health Adviser (OHA), who will recommend if any adjustments are required (temporary or permanent) for the staff member to undertake their role.
-Some of these adjustments may relate to changes to working patterns, amendments to duties of the position and/or equipment purchases.
+Following this, the employee will have an appointment with an Occupational Health Adviser (OHA), who will recommend if any adjustments are required (temporary or permanent) for the staff member to undertake their role.
+Long term adjustments can be recorded using the Reasonable Adjustments Passport.

 What is ‘reasonable’ will depend on the circumstances of each case.